 We have been filling the Belarus-China strategic partnership with concrete content, too, the Belarusian leader said.

 “We have made certain headway in our Western vector of foreign policy.
 We have made a long way towards the normalization of relations with the EU.
 Our cooperation with the U.S. has been gradually gaining momentum, too,” the president added.
-Alexander Lukashenko also spoke about another vector of foreign policy: proactive search for new partners and expanding cooperation with the leading countries of the so-called “distant arc” around the world.
+Aleksandr Lukashenko also spoke about another vector of foreign policy: proactive search for new partners and expanding cooperation with the leading countries of the so-called “distant arc” around the world.

 “As a result of such multi-vector policy, we have achieved a new perception of Belarus in the world.
 Belarus is viewed as an independent, peaceful country, a kind of a donor of security in the region.
-Belarus has initiated and co-authored various initiatives in such essential international organizations as the UN, the OSCE, and other important and reputable regional organizations,” Alexander Lukashenko summarized.
+Belarus has initiated and co-authored various initiatives in such essential international organizations as the UN, the OSCE, and other important and reputable regional organizations,” Aleksandr Lukashenko summarized.